A Public Health Concern

 Menthol cigarette use perpetuates extreme health disparities.
 Despite the success that NYC has made in tobacco control and cessation, some populations have not reaped the benefits of policies put in place to optimize public health.
 Vulnerable communities nationwide have been the target of aggressive marketing campaigns focused on menthol cigarettes.

 Youth: Menthol cigarettes are often a starter product for new and young smokers.
-They are more likely drawn to smoking menthol cigarettes because the cool and minty sensation masks the harshness of tobacco smoke.
+They are more likely to be drawn to smoking menthol cigarettes because the cool and minty sensation masks the harshness of tobacco smoke.